 Every day I wake up, let my dog out and feed him.
 In between letting max in and out and listening to him chomp his food, I'm carefully measuring just the right amount of water, heating it to a boil, then spooning course dark grounds into the glass to brew my coffee.
-The french press has been my go to coffee make for almost 10 years and it's taught me a few things.
+The french press has been my go to coffee maker for almost 10 years and it's taught me a few things.

 Bold and Bitter are the spice of life: The french press makes a bold and bitter cup of joe that I normally drink black in order to enjoy the nutty and nuanced flavors elicited through the press.
 In life so much can be bold and bitter, but if you take them like medicine they make you stronger and give you the opportunity to see something that you wouldn't have noticed if you had added cream.